btc-ag/chef-vs2017/README.md

 Then, include the `vs-2017::default` recipe.

-* the version can be one of the above definen supported versions.
+* the version can be one of the above defined supported versions.
 * The edition can be `community`, `professional` or `enterprise` (case sensitive)
 * By default, all workloads are installed.
 To finetune the workloads, set the `all_workloads` attribute to false and specify the workloads as List.
 More information about workloads can be found [here](https://docs.microsoft.com/de-de/visualstudio/install/workload-and-component-ids?view=vs-2017).
 * This will install vs2017, but only if no other version of this edition is already installed.